-NUR 8990, Directed Study, cr.
-1-8, Prereq: written consent of instructor and Graduate Officer; consent of advisor.
+1. NUR 8990, Directed Study, cr.
+1-8, Prereq: written consent of instructor and PhD Program Directorr; consent of advisor.
 Open only to doctoral students.
 Individually designed courses in nursing for doctoral students whose needs and interests are not met in scheduled classes.

-An approved Doctor of Philosophy Petition and Authorization for Directed Study form http://gradschool.wayne.edu/pdf/directed-study.pdf must be on file in OSA prior to registration.
-The petition must be approved by the academic advisor and the Graduate Officer of the College before the Office of Student Affairs will authorize registration by the student.
+An approved Doctor of Philosophy Petition and Authorization for Directed Study form (http://wayne.edu/gradschool/phd/directed-study.pdf) must be on file in OSA prior to registration.
+The petition must be approved by the academic advisor and the Director of the PhD Program of the College before the Office of Student Affairs will authorize registration by the student.

-3. Doctoral Dissertation Research and Direction NUR 9990, Pre-doctoral Candidacy Research, cr.
+3. Doctoral Dissertation Research NUR 9990, Pre-doctoral Candidacy Research, cr.
 1-8 (Max 10) Prereq: consent of department; applicant in PhD program.
-Offered for S and U grades only.
+Offered for S and

+U grades only.
 Research in preparation for doctoral dissertation.
 PhD Applicants who wish to register for dissertation research prior to Candidacy status may register in NUR 9990, Pre-Doctoral Candidacy Research, for up to 12 credits.
 These registrations do not substitute for any of the Candidate Status registrations.
 Students who have completed all coursework and who have not attained candidacy, or are expected to attain candidacy during their next semester, may register for Pre-doctoral Candidacy Research, NUR 9990.
 This is in addition to requirements on their Plan of Work.

-Registration in Candidate Status Doctoral Dissertation Research and Direction is required of PhD Candidates.
-(Candidates who have previously enrolled for Doctoral Dissertation Research and Direction under the 30-credit 9999 registration system will continue in that system.)
+Registration in Candidate Status Doctoral Dissertation Research is required of PhD Candidates.
+(Candidates who have previously enrolled for Doctoral Dissertation Research under the 30-credit 9999 registration system will continue in that system.)